The Viral Fever: Chosen Few (2020)

-TVF Aspirants (2021)
+TVF Aspirants (2021-23)

 TVF Aspirants is a web series that depicts the life of UPSC aspirants who are living in Rajender Nagar, Delhi.
-This series features Naveen Kasturia, Shivankit Parihar, Abhilash Thapliyal and Sunny Hinduja in the lead roles., along with Namita Dubey and Bijou Thaangjam.It is the most rated IMDB webseries of India The show was created by Arunabh Kumar and Shreyansh Pandey, written by Deepesh Sumitra Jagdish, and directed by Apoorv Singh Karki.
+This series features Naveen Kasturia, Shivankit Parihar, Abhilash Thapliyal and Sunny Hinduja in the lead roles, along with Namita Dubey and Bijou Thaangjam.
+It is the most rated IMDB webseries of India The show was created by Arunabh Kumar and Shreyansh Pandey, written by Deepesh Sumitra Jagdish, and directed by Apoorv Singh Karki.

 Engga Hostel (2023)

-Engga Hostel is a web series produced by TVF,released on Amazon Prime on 27 January 2023.
-This is remake series of the Hostel Daze.
+Engga Hostel is a web series produced by TVF, released on Amazon Prime on 27 January 2023.
+It is an official remake of the Hindi-language series Hostel Daze.

+SK Sir Ki Class (2023)

+SK Sir Ki Class is a 3-episode spinoff series that follows the character Shwetketu "SK" Jha from Aspirants.
+It features Abhilash Thapliyal and Gagan Arora as main characters.
+It premiered on Youtube on 21 February 2023.

+Sandeep Bhaiya (2023)

+Sandeep Bhaiya is a 5-episode spinoff series that follows the character Sandeep Singh Ohlan from Aspirants.
+It features Sunny Hinduja as the title character.
+It premiered on Youtube on 30 June 2023, and the final episode aired on 14 July 2023.

+Half CA (2023)

+The series revolves around the challenges and experiences faced by Chartered Accountancy students in India.
+It sheds light on the struggles, aspirations, and intricate lives of these students, as they navigate through the demanding journey of becoming a Chartered Accountant.It mainly focus on the lives of Neeraj and Archie and the challenges faced by them as CA students.
+It premiered on Amazon miniTV on 25 July 2023.

+Very Parivarik (2024)

+The show revolves around a couple that shifts to the fast-paced city of Mumbai and deals with the complexities of living with their parents after they move in with them.
+Because of its ubiquitous themes and relatable scenarios, the TVF show has earned praise from viewers nationwide.

 Members

-As of 2017, the TVF Group has a total team of more than 240 members in Mumbai and Delhi.
+As of 2023, the TVF Group has a total team of more than 150 members in Mumbai and Delhi.
 However, per credible media reports, some of the key members from the core team of TVF walked out in August 2020.
 Some of the notable members are: